How can work affect mental health?

 Only disclose how much you feel comfortable with

-Disclosing a mental health issue is a very personal topic, so it’s normal to feel uncomfortable bringing it up.
+Disclosing a mental health issue is very personal, so it’s normal to feel uncomfortable bringing it up.
 It’s entirely your decision on how much you initially share.
-If you have a diagnosis from your GP, that might be a useful piece of information to share, but otherwise just touch on how you’re feeling and how it is affecting your work.
+If you have a diagnosis from your GP, that might be a useful piece of information to share, but otherwise, just touch on how you’re feeling and how it's affecting your work.

 Go to the right person

 Think carefully about the best person to go to.
-It could be your boss, or it could be someone in your HR team, who will be trained to support people experiencing mental health issues and have clear idea of what support is available to you.
+It could be your boss, or it could be someone in your HR team, who'll be trained to support people experiencing mental health issues and have clear idea of what support is available to you.

 Know your rights

-The stigma and threat of discrimination is real, so it’s natural to be reticent about bringing up the topic of mental health in the workplace.
-Thankfully, the law is on your side and today, discrimination of an employee on basis of mental health is unlawful.
+The stigma and threat of discrimination is real, so it’s natural to be nervous about bringing up the topic of mental health in the workplace.
+Thankfully, the law is on your side and today, discriminating against an employee on the basis of mental health is unlawful.
 Times are changing and you can expect a much more supportive, understanding workplace than in decades gone by.

-By speaking up, you are helping yourself and others
+By speaking up, you're helping yourself and others

 If you do choose to speak out, your decision is positively impacting the lives of thousands of people across the UK.
 Each time someone accepts they aren’t OK, they encourage others to do the same and nudge employers, governments and our wider society towards change.